• Home

 Introduction

 Welcome to the University Of Zimbabwe Library Faculty of Social and Behavioural Sciences Liaison Page.
-The Liaison page has been designed for users in the Social and Behavioural Sciences with academic activities associated with teaching, learning, research, community service, innovation and industrialisation.
-The Subject Specialists for the Faculty play a key role in liaison between the Faculty, students and the library.
-Their fundamental task is to synchronize communication between the faculty with the library to ensure seamless support for faculty endeavours related to the University’s mission and goals.
-Listed are e-books, e-journals, open-access resources, training services, theses, and referencing and citation.
+The Liaison page has been designed to users in the Social and Behavioural Sciences with academic activities associated with teaching, learning, research, community service, innovation and industralisation.
+The Information Subject Specialists for the Faculty play a key role in liaison between the Faculty, students and the library.
+Their fundamental task is to synchronize communication between the faculty with the library to ensure seamless support for faculty endeavors related to the University’s mission and goals.
+Listed are e-books, e-journals, open access resources, training services, theses, and referencing and citation.
 You are welcome to navigate these via the tabs above

 E-Books